testlabauto/local_selenium_pool/README.md

 ![Overview](https://github.com/testlabauto/local_selenium_pool/blob/master/images/pyloselpo.png)

 ## Decorators
 Decorators are required on test cases.
 The _@sel_pool()_ decorator allows for stdout/stderr redirection and for the appropriate web driver to be provided to the test.
-Additionally, test cases can be data driven using the same paramter (**kwargs).
+Additionally, test cases can be data driven using the decorator's parameter, **kwargs.

 When adding tests to the queue with auto_fill_queue(), the decorator can be parameterized like this: